kaziema/ruby/README.md

 - **Beat detection and beat editing**
 - **The handcrafted preset packs**

 The entire effects library is here, deliberately.
-A preset is worthless if the effect under it is missing, and "presets always work" is the whole promise, so withholding effects would break that promise on our own repo.

 A build from this tree will be a real compositor with a complete effect set.
 You will be able to cut by hand, build your own presets against exactly the same effects we use, and preview